R-Ohman/R-Ohman/README.md

 ### Hi there, I'm Ruslan Rabadanov! 👋

-I'm a Computer Science student at [Politechnika Gdańska](https://eti.pg.edu.pl/), specializing in Computer Science.
+I'm a Computer Science student at [Gdańsk University of Technology](https://eti.pg.edu.pl/), specializing in Computer Science.
 I have a passion for coding and enjoy working on various projects.

 🌱 I'm currently learning and exploring different areas of computer science, including software development, algorithms, and data structures.